The most important rules and regulations around e-bikes

 However, you should certainly consider including it in your household insurance.
 E-bikes are expensive, and any theft would be upsetting.
 Of course, although we will sell you an appropriate lock, this situation may nevertheless occur.

 Naturally, there is also the possibility of taking out liability insurance.
 This will protect you from possible damages.
 However, these are entirely private personal decisions.

 The situation is different with S-pedelecs.
 Here you are required to take out motor vehicle liability insurance.
 You will receive an insurance plate for your bike, which you must attach and which must remain visible.
 In addition, you should consider taking out comprehensive insurance.

 What makes an Ampler Bike a good choice

 Commuters in particular benefit from the advantages that pedelecs bring.
 Pedelecs enable riders to cover longer distances quickly and efficiently.
 They are a good alternative to using a car for short to medium-length journeys.
 At the same time, they also offer the advantages of independent travel, even in cities

 We at Ampler have recognised these advantages and offer e-bikes that are ideally suited to life in the city.
 They are lightweight, offer you possibilities for transporting your shopping and look just as stylish as bicycles not equipped with a battery.
-We have three options on offer that can cater to your lifestyle.
+Maybe you like a sporty Singlespeed oder you prefer a comfortable and flexible 10-speed city bike.
+We have three bikes on offer that can cater to your lifestyle.
 Make an appointment for a test ride now and see for yourself!